morpheusgraphql/morpheus-graphql/docs/index.md

   } deriving (Generic)
 ```

-For each field in the `Query` type defined via `a -> ResM b` (like `deity`) we will define a resolver implementation that provides the values during runtime by referring to
+For each field in the `Query` type defined via `a -> IORes b` (like `deity`) we will define a resolver implementation that provides the values during runtime by referring to
 some data source, e.g. a database or another API.
-Fields that are defined without `a -> ResM b` you can just provide a value.
+Fields that are defined without `a -> IORes b` you can just provide a value.

 In above example, the field of `DeityArgs` could also be named using reserved identities (such as: `type`, `where`, etc), in order to avoid conflict, a prime symbol (`'`) must be attached.
 For example, you can have: